Welcome to the Avon Early Learning Center at Roaring Brook School!

 The Avon Early Learning Center at Roaring Brook School offers a developmentally appropriate curriculum that follows the Connecticut Early Learning and Development Standards (CT ELDS).
 The CT ELDS and the Connecticut State Department of Education Preschool Assessment Frameworks are utilized to provide your child with an educational experience that is appropriate to his/her stage of development.

-The Avon Early Learning Center at Roaring Brook School has begun the process to have our preschool become a nationally accredited early childhood program through the National Association for the Education of Young Children (NAEYC).
+The Avon Early Learning Center at Roaring Brook School is a nationally accredited early childhood program through the National Association for the Education of Young Children (NAEYC).
 The NAEYC accreditation system sets the standard for excellence for families, the early childhood education profession as well as the public, and offers support to programs to meet the standards (NAEYC, 2018).
-Further information regarding the NAEYC accreditation process can be found at https://www.naeyc.org/our-work/for-families
+Further information regarding the NAEYC accreditation process can be found at https://www.naeyc.org/

 AGE OF STUDENT ENTRANCE INTO THE AVON EARLY LEARNING CENTER AT ROARING BROOK SCHOOL

 Peer students are offered a seat in the program based on a lottery system.
 Parents must apply for the lottery the school year prior to the school year they wish their child to attend.
 The lottery is pulled at random on a pre-determined, advertised date.
 The program does take sibling preference into consideration when pulling the lottery, however sibling preference is not guaranteed.
 Parents are notified of the result of the lottery as it pertains to their child.
 If a child is offered a seat in the program, they must accept the seat by fully completing registration process and paying the non-refundable registration fee for their child within the allotted time.
 Failure to register the child and pay the registration fee will result in the forfeiture of the seat.
 Students who are not offered a seat in the program will be put on the wait list.
-If a student who was offered a seat, cannot attend for any reason, the students on the wait list will be offered the available seat.
+If a student who was offered a seat, cannot attend for any reason, the students on the waitlist will be offered the available seat.
 Students who accept a seat will be charged tuition.
-Failure to pay the tuition can result in an excusal from the program.
+Failure to meet payment responsibilities will result in withdrawal of student participation in the preschool program.
 Tuition is handled through the Business Office 860-404-4707.

 Students already enrolled in the program do not need to apply for the lottery for the second year of participation.